 Read on to learn about the different types of help available through North Carolina’s Hardest Hit Fund program, called the N.C.
 Foreclosure Prevention Fund, and find out if you may be eligible for assistance.
 (To learn more about the Hardest Hit Fund and the various state programs funded by it, visit our Hardest Hit Fund topic page.)

 The N.C.
-Foreclosure Prevention Fund has two programs to assist homeowners who lost jobs or experienced reductions in income through no fault of their own.
+Foreclosure Prevention Fund has several programs to assist homeowners who lost jobs or experienced reductions in income through no fault of their own.
 The programs are:

 Assistance is provided in the form of a 0% interest, forgivable loan secured by a junior lien that is recorded against your property.
 After five years, the loan is then forgiven at 20% per year.
 After ten years, the lien will be released.